juano1979/juano1979/README.md

 - 👋 Hi, I’m @juano1979
 - 👀 I’m interested in web and mobile development and testing
-- 🌱 I’m currently learning flutter, js
+- 🌱 I’m currently learning python and I like JS
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me, send an email to juano1979@outlook.es